rbisdorff/Digraph3/docSphinx/tutorial.rst

      92:  ['marb', 'saar', 'tri'] , credibility : 0.067
      93:  ['mnh', 'mu', 'stu'] , credibility : 0.133

-Here we observe indeed 93 such outranking circuits, like: *Berlin Humboldt* >= *Konstanz* >= *München* >= *Berlin Humboldt* supported by a (0.133 + 1.0)/2 = 56.7% majority of subjects [31]_ (see :numref:`chordlessCircuits` circuit 29 above).
+Here we observe indeed 93 such outranking circuits, like: *Berlin Humboldt* > *Konstanz* > *München* > *Berlin Humboldt* supported by a (0.133 + 1.0)/2 = 56.7% majority of subjects [31]_ (see :numref:`chordlessCircuits` circuit 29 above).
 In the *Copeland* ranking result shown in :numref:`ninetiledHeatmap`, these Universities appear positioned respectively at ranks 10, 4 and 6.
 The occurrence in digraph *dg* of so many outranking circuits makes any *forced* linear ranking *doubtful*; independently of the specific ranking rule we might have applied.

-To effectively check the quality of our previous *rating-by-ranking* result, we shall now compute a direct **sorting into 9-tiles** of the enrolment quality scores, without using any outranking digraph based ranking rule (see tutorial on :ref:`rating with incommensurable performance criteria <QuantilesRating-Tutorial-label>`).
+To effectively check the quality of our *Copeland* *rating-by-ranking* result, we shall now compute a direct **sorting into 9-tiles** of the enrolment quality scores, without using any outranking digraph based ranking rule.

 Rating by quantiles sorting ...........................

-For this *rating-by-sorting* approach, we are going to use the :py:class:`sortingDigrahs.QuantilesSortingDigraph` constructor for sorting, on the basis of our given performance tableau *t*, the University enrolment quality records into lower-closed, not necessarily unique, but adjacent 9-tiles.
+For this *rating-by-sorting* approach, we are going to use the :py:class:`sortingDigrahs.QuantilesSortingDigraph` constructor for sorting, on the basis of our given performance tableau *t*, the University enrolment quality records into lower-closed, not necessarily unique, but adjacent 9-tiles (see tutorial on :ref:`rating with incommensurable performance criteria <QuantilesRating-Tutorial-label>`).

 .. code-block:: pycon
    :name: nineTilesSorting